OpenHFT/Chronicle-Map/spec/3_1-header-fields.md

 # 3.1.
 Chronicle Map Data Store Header Fields

-Header of a persisted Chronicle Map instance is written once, when the instance and the file are created, and never changed after that.
+Header of a persisted Chronicle Map store is written once, when the instance and the file are created, and never changed after that.
 It is stored in [Text Wire Format ](https://github.com/OpenHFT/RFC/blob/master/Wire-Format-API/Text/Text-Wire-Format-API-0.1.md)).
 The top-level structure name is `!net.openhft.chronicle.map.VanillaChronicleMap`.
 It contains the